Longview, Washington: Nutty Narrows - Squirrel Bridges

 One town's engineered solution to traffic fatalities among the local squirrel population.
+Two new bridges were added in 2012 and 2013.
 Roadsideamerica.com Report...

-Visitor Tips and News About Nutty Narrows - Squirrel Bridge
+Visitor Tips and News About Nutty Narrows - Squirrel Bridges

 There is now a 2nd squirrel bridge in Longview, located on Kessler Blvd.
 A 3rd bridge design has been approved and the model will be revealed during the 2012 Squirrel Festival on August 25th.[Jeni Quiriconi, 02/23/2012]